-For the longest time, I searched for an orange cake that was as bright and citrusy as I thought an orange cake should be.
-4 years ago, I finally found it.
+For years, I searched for a baked good that was as bright and citrusy as I thought an orange cake or muffin should be.
+And then, I finally found it in these Vegan Orange Muffins.

 [This post contains affiliate links.
 I may make a commission for purchases made through links on this post.
 As an Amazon Associate, I earn from qualifying purchases.]